 Procedure

-Where a single authority has responsibility for all aspects of the application it will follow its normal procedures bearing in mind the possible implications for adjacent countries.
+Where a single authority has responsibility for all aspects of the application the normal procedures can be followed, bearing in mind possible implications for adjacent countries.

 Where different authorities are responsible for the AtoN and radio aspects of the application the following procedure is proposed.

-The authorities should agree in advance who has responsibility forallocation of MMSI;for ITU reporting; and
+The authorities should agree in advance who has responsibility for:

+allocation of MMSI;

+ITU reporting; and

 AIS Slot map allocations for the different types of AIS transmitter (base station, mobile, AtoN, SART, etc).

-It is assumed in the example below that slots are allocated by the maritime administration and MMSI by the radio licensing authority but this will differ from country to country.
+It is assumed in the example below that slots are allocated by the maritime administration and MMSI by the radio licensing authority.
+This may differ from country to country.

-In addition the parties should agree timescales for turnaround of applications and a communication protocol.
-Scanning of hard copy to allow electronic circulation will speed up the process.When radio licensing authority receives an AIS application, the receiving authority should forward copies to the maritime administration, which can decide whether it is for a base station, a ship or an AtoN. and reservationsAny application for an AtoN should be and/passed to the lighthouse authority or other relevant body to ensure it is appropriate in the general mix of AtoNs for the area concerned.
-The application will then be returned to the maritime administration advising approval, approval with qualifications/changes, or rejection.
-In the case of rejection, reasonable explanation should be given.
-The administration should then allocated fixed access timeslots, if required, and return the application to the licensing authority to assign an MMSI and notify the applicant.
+In addition the parties should agree timescales for turnaround of applications and a communication protocol at each stage.
+Electronic circulation of documentation may speed up the process.

+Stage 1 – Receive application

+When any licensing authority receives an AIS AtoN application, the receiving authority should forward copies to other relevant authorities.

+Stage 2 – Review application

+The authorities involved should confirm that all aspects of the AIS AtoN specification sheet have been addressed.
+The lighthouse authority or other relevant body should determine if the proposed AIS AtoN:

+is appropriate in the general mix of AtoNs for the area concerned

+does not impose undue loading on the VDL

+operation will be monitored (i.e. by another base station, as part of a network)

+confirms optimum slot allocation scheme (if FATDMA, confirm slot availability and reservations)

+During the review process it may be necessary to coordinate with other competent authorities in the region due to the proposed location.

+Stage 3 – Approve / Deny application

+Any application for an AtoN should be approved by the lighthouse authority and/or other relevant body prior to radio licensing.

+The application will then be returned to the applicant advising approval, approval with qualifications/changes, or deny.
+In the case of applications that have been denied, reasonable explanation should be given noting that it may be possible to re-apply with revised parameters.

+Approved applications should include the identified MMSI and, if required, the allocated fixed access timeslots.

 It is important that the MMSI be assigned in accordance with Recommendation ITU-R M.585-5 and that the procedures set out in ITU Circular Letter CM/17 be followed to ensure that the MMSI is recorded on the ITU database.